mzamora/mzamora.github.io/index.md

 ## Outreach and art/science
 * Check out our project website for [La escuela como nodo social y corredor biológico](https://www.cec.uchile.cl/~mzamora/fvl/), an art and science education project in collaboration with 2 high schools in Santiago.
+* I teach a thermofluids class with real-world project-based learning, and we've collaborated with different public and private enterprises.
+If you have a project in thermofluids (energy, fluids, thermal science) that could benefit both parties, please reach out!

 ## Formal contact info
 Departamento de Ingeniería Mecánica, Facultad de Ciencias Físicas y Matemáticas, Universidad de Chile